ExpenseGhost

 The recipient gets Copy B by January 31.
 The IRS gets Copy A.

-For the recipient: physical mail or — if the recipient consents in advance — electronic delivery.
-Email a PDF without prior consent is technically non-compliant.
+For the recipient: physical mail, or electronic delivery if they consented in advance.
+Emailing a PDF without prior consent is technically non-compliant.

 For the IRS: e-file via one of the paths above.
 The transmission generates a confirmation; save it.